-What exactly is a bilateral contract?
+What is a bilateral contract and how is it used?

 Dive into this examination of bilateral contracts in comparison to unilateral contracts so that you’ll have a better idea of their meaning, when they’re used, and how they can offer value.